francescodedomenico/pgen/README.md

     pgen.exe [OPTIONS] --length <LENGTH>

 OPTIONS:
     -c, --complexity <COMPLEXITY>      The complexity of the password.
 Values allowed: 1 - Lowercase dictionary; 2 - Lowercase and uppercase dictionary; 3 - Lowercase, uppercase and digits dictionary; 4 - lowercase, uppercase, digits and symbols dictionary;
     -d, --dictionary <DICTIONARY>      A custom dictionary for the password, if set the complexity parameter is ignored
     -h, --help                         Print help information
-    -l, --length <LENGTH>            The desided length for the password -n, --number <NUMBER>            Number of passwords to be generated -V, --version                    Print version information
+    -j, --json                         Optional: passwords output as JSON -l, --length <LENGTH>              The desided length for the password -n, --number <NUMBER>              Number of passwords to be generated -o, --output-file <OUTPUT_FILE>    Optional: writes the generated password/passwords into the specified file in the current working directory -V, --version                      Print version information
 ```